-Cath Waters is a Scottish landscape digital artist and photographer living on the Isle of Skye.
+Cath Waters is an award winning Scottish landscape digital artist and photographer living on the Isle of Skye.

 There is a sense of simplicity, space and solitude in her work, which often features the unique calming colours of the Scottish land and sea – soft greys, emerald greens, muted blues and purples.

 Cath’s process starts off on location where she takes digital photographs of the landscape.

-Each finished piece might have between 10 and 20 layers of collage in addition to the original landscape photograph.
+Each finished piece might have between 10 and 20 layers of digital collage in addition to the original landscape photograph.